L-Blondy/tw-colors/README.md

 **tw-colors** creates CSS variables using the format `--twc-[color name]` by default, they contain HSL values.

-For example, with the following configuration, the variables `--twc-primary`, `--twc-secondary`, `--twc-brand` will be created.
+For example, with the following configuration, the variables `--twc-primary`, `--twc-base`, `--twc-surface` will be created.

 *tailwind.config.js*
 ```js